openframeworks/ofBook/16_memory/chapter.md

 <img src="images/pointer.svg" height="300"/>

-A pointer usually occupies 4 bytes, we are representing it as 1 byte only to make things easier to understand, but as you can see it's just another variable, that instead of containing a value contains a memory address that points to a value that's why it's called pointer.
+A pointer usually occupies 4 bytes, we are representing it as 1 byte only to make things easier to understand, but as you can see, it's just another variable.
+Instead of containing a value, it contains a memory address that points to a value, that's why it's called pointer.

 A pointer can point to heap or stack memory.

-Now, let's explain something that it's really important to take into account when programming in c++.
-As we've seen till now, when we declare a variable like:
+Now, let's explain something that it's really important to take into account when programming in C++.
+As we've seen until now, when we declare a variable like:

 ```cpp
 int i;